cloudqubes/cloudqubes.github.io/_posts/2020-03-04-public-cloud-is-all-you-need-or-is-it.md

 ## Latency

 Since the connectivity to public cloud would be via Internet, a higher latency of several magnitudes, should be expected.
-While this could impact only certain use cases, they are definitely not going to be edge cases for a Telco.
+While this could impact only certain use cases, they are definitely not going to be edge cases for a telco.

 ## Security

 The public cloud is usually connected via networks belonging to 3rd parties.
 Also the host infrastructure in public cloud is not open for security hardening for the clients.
-These could hamper some stringent security practices for Telcos.
+These could hamper some stringent security practices for telcos.

 ## Regulatory policies

-Regulatory policies could restrict Telcos from storing certain types of data such as CDRs, location information of subscribers, etc., outside the territory of their home countries, or even outside own premises.
+Regulatory policies could restrict telcos from storing certain types of data such as CDRs, location information of subscribers, etc., outside the territory of their home countries, or even outside own premises.

 Even though some of these restrictions could be unacceptable, not all telcos will be able to negotiate with their regulatory bodies and get those restrictions relieved.